prakash9047/posture-analysis/README.md

-osture Analysis with Flask 🎥🧍‍♂️
+posture Analysis with Flask 🎥🧍‍♂️
 This project analyzes human posture in live video capture using OpenCV and integrates it with Flask for real-time streaming.

 Features 🚀